Dynamic generation of GHZ states with coupled charge qubits: Dynamical generation of GHZ states

 The term $E_A$ in the equation can be approximated as the eigenenergy of the unperturbed Hamiltonian $\tilde{H}_0$ in the subspace $A$, which is $E_A = 2J$ (or $E_A = -2J$, when describing the dynamics inside the FLIP space).
 Finally, we arrive to the expression of the effective coupling (in units of energy)

 By using the Eq. (\ref{defeffectivefreq}) inside Eq. (\ref{eq:Heffective}) and calculating the quantum dynamics, we obtain the Rabi oscillations for the effective populations $P_{000,\mathrm{eff}}(t)$ (brown solid line) and $P_{111,\mathrm{eff}}(t)$ (gray dashed line), plotted in Fig.~\ref{fig:popDeltacase1}.
 Notice that the model describes well the results of the exact calculation at short times.
 A similar behavior can be observed for the dynamics considering an initial condition for the formation of FLIP states, as shown in Fig.~\ref{fig:appflip} in Appendix~\ref{app:flipstates}.

 From our numerical calculations, we see that the quantum dynamics do not behave as periodic and show ripples, both signs of a more complex dynamics, which involves the whole set of eight states on the unitary dynamics.
-Still, at short times and small tunneling rates, the effective model becomes a useful tool for the estimation of the value of the time of formation of GHZ state, which is
+Still, at short times and small tunneling rates, the effective model becomes a useful tool for the estimation of the value of the time of formation of a high fidelity GHZ state, which is

 With this expression, we estimate $t'_{\mathrm{GHZ}}=4.56$ns for the physical conditions in Fig.~\ref{fig:popDeltacase1}.
-This time scale is shown in the figure with the blue dashed-dot line, coinciding with the formation of the state $\ket{\Psi_{\mathrm{GHZ}}(-\pi/2)}$.
+This time scale is shown in the figure with the blue dash-dotted line, coinciding with the formation of the state $\ket{\Psi_{\mathrm{GHZ}}(-\pi/2)}$.
 Following the same procedure, but considering the two-level system with energies $E=-2J$ as $A$, we arrive to an equivalent expression but the case of formation of FLIP states.
 The final result gives $\Omega_{\mathrm{FLIP}}=\Omega_{\mathrm{GHZ}}$, thus explaining the similarities between the dynamics of the two cases, as observed by comparing Fig.~\ref{fig:popDeltacase1} and Fig.~\ref{fig:appflip} (Appendix~\ref{app:flipstates}).